amrrs/coinmarketcapr/README.md

 What's happening
 ----------------

-Inside this abstraction of `coinmarketcapr` package, The function that you call from `coinmarketcapr` connects with the Coinmarketcap API using `RCurl` and retreives the required data in the form a `json` file which is then parsed with `jsonlite` and then flattened/converted to a dataframe and stored in your R Environment in the given variable name.
+Inside this abstraction of `coinmarketcapr` package, The function that you call from `coinmarketcapr` connects with the Coinmarketcap API using `RCurl` (via Internet) and retreives the required data in the form a `json` file which is then parsed with `jsonlite` and then flattened/converted to a dataframe and stored in your R Environment in the given variable name.

 Getting started
 ---------------